 However, up-voting and down-voting modifications happen only for your Google account.
 In other words, you can’t use this feature to alter Google’s search results for other users (though they can see your notes on a link, if you allow them to).
 Most of SearchWiki’s features are about personal preference, and everything that you modify you can also un-modify.
 (To see what the interface looks like, watch the video below.)
 This is good, because it prevents you from messing up anyone else’s research, and from altering your Google results until you unknowingly live in a parallel search universe where every query (from “who is Paris Hilton’s boyfriend?” to “who beat McCain in 08?”) returns your own personal website.

 But this is also bad.
 Very bad.
 Why?
 Because if this feature does not affect anyone else’s search results, then it has no business being called SearchWiki.
-Simply adding personal notes to a body of data – comments on YouTube, product reviews on
+Simply adding personal notes to a body of data – comments on YouTube, product reviews on– does not make that data a wiki.
+Suggesting otherwise is dangerous.

 Wiki technology has specific uses and specific flaws.
 It is excellent at making available large swaths of information, but not necessarily information that you would want to rely on.
 Wikis can be spammed, gamed, biased, simplistic and incomplete.
 They are exactly what you do not want in a search engine.